tekgnosis-net/pdfkb-mcp/docs/design.md

 **Location**: `src/pdfkb/main.py`

 The MCP server is built using FastMCP and provides the following tools:
-- `add_document`: Add PDFs to the knowledgebase with optional metadata
+- `add_document`: Add documents (PDFs or Markdown) to the knowledgebase with optional metadata
 - `search_documents`: Hybrid search combining semantic and keyword matching
 - `list_documents`: List all documents with filtering capabilities
 - `remove_document`: Remove documents from the knowledgebase